Now is the time to add healthy African recipes to your diet, starting with simple and delicious Steamed Plantains!

 Plantains

 Unlike bananas, plantains are best eaten when cooked.
-They have a starchy and rich taste that only gets better when you steam, deep fry, bake, air fry, or roast them.
+They taste like sweet potatoes or yams with a rich flavor that only gets better when you steam, deep fry, bake, air fry, or roast them.

 When raw, the plantains are firm, but once cooked, they will become soft, caramelized, and decadent.
 With the recipes you can make from plantains, every dish will surely be exciting!

 There is no doubt that plantains make some of the best veggies for your diet.
+It’s good for the whole family, from kids to adults.
 Here are some of the best plantain recipes I always make at home:

 Directions

-How can you cook steamed plantains?
+How can you steam plantains?
 Just follow these steps:

 - Peel and slice the plantains with a knife.